Quotennial/quotennial.github.io/_posts/2019-06-28-loveisland.md

 ## Plotting

 To plot our results we may use the seaborn joint plot.
-This will allow us to plot the sentiment against the subjectivity.
-This function calls the previous get sentiment function to get the sentiment scores and plots it.
+This will allow us to retrieve and plot the sentiment scores against the subjectivity scores.
+This function calls the previous `get_sentiment_scores` function to get the sentiment scores and then plot it.

 ```python
     '''Takes search terms, passed to obtain scores, then prints a joint plot'''